 - As a product of hydrogen bonding between the nitrogen and the hydrogen of the other atom, primary and secondary amines are often involved in the intermolecular interaction.

 - Due to the availability of two hydrogen atoms, the intermolecular association is more prominent in primary amines compared to secondary.
-Due to the absence of free hydrogen atom for bonding, there is no intermolecular association in tertiary amines.
+Due to the absence of a free hydrogen atom for bonding, there is no intermolecular association in tertiary amines.

 - With an increasing molecular mass of the molecule boiling point of the amine increases.
-Depending on the intermolecular hydrogen bonding, boiling point order of amine is given as; primary amine > secondary amine > tertiary amine.
+Depending on the intermolecular hydrogen bonding, the boiling point order of amine is given as; primary amine > secondary amine > tertiary amine.

 CH3CH2CH2NH2 > CH3CH2CH2NH(CH3) > CH3N (CH3)2

 1- propanamine > N- methylethanamine > N,N – dimethylmethaneamine

 Boiling point: 48.60C > 37.00C > 3.5 0C

 - Aliphatic amines are more basic than aromatic amines because in aromatic amines lone pair of electron on a nitrogen atom is delocalized and less available for acid.